 In this purchase funnel, each stage becomes more crucial as you move towards the end of the funnel.

-While moving towards the end, you need to carefully look at each and every detail to make the purchase process as smooth as possible.
+While moving towards the end, you need to carefully look at every detail to smoothen the purchase process as much as possible.